itarck/fancoil/README.md

         config: inject, handle, doall!, other resources"
         (fn [config signal & rest] signal))
     ```
-* Implementation period: in fancoil.lib, some methods are already implemented, you can include them.
+* Implementation period: in fancoil.plugin, some methods of base are implemented, you can include them.
 Or you can use defmethod to implement them in your project.
 Method may call other methods of same multi-fn, as is common in handle and subscribe.
   ``` clojure
   (defmethod base/handle! :default
     [{:keys [doall! handle inject]} signal req]